Getting started

 A parent link can be added

-The coach or club admin can link a parent account so you receive the same event notifications and can view coach feedback.
-Ask your coach to set this up.
+Ask your coach or club admin to link your account.
+Once linked, you receive the same event notifications and can view coach feedback.

 3